 Question: "How can married Christians avoid emotional affairs?"

-Christians should make choices that guard against the temptation to lean on someone other than the spouse God has given to them.
-Some are:
+Christians should guard against the temptation to lean on someone other than the spouse God has given to them.
+Here are some wise choices:

-1. Do not spend time alone with anyone of the opposite gender, especially one you are attracted to.
+1. Do not spend time alone with anyone of the opposite gender, especially someone you are attracted to.

-2. Do not spend more time with another person than your spouse.
+2. Do not spend more time with another person than you do with your spouse.

-3. Do not share intimate details of life with anyone before sharing it with your spouse.
+3. Do not share intimate details of your life with anyone before sharing it with your spouse.

 4. Live transparently.
-Do everything as if your spouse is present.
+Do everything as if your spouse were present.

 5. Devote personal time to prayer and Bible study.
-Ask God to put a hedge around your marriage.
+Ask God to put a hedge around your marriage (Job 1:10).

 6. Maintain a pure thought life.
 Do not entertain fantasies about other people.

-7. Plan time with your spouse on a daily, weekly, and monthly basis and use those times to build emotional closeness between you.
+7. Plan time with your spouse on a daily, weekly, and monthly basis and use those times to build emotional closeness.

 All of these choices will help Christians to identify weak areas and avoid the temptation of an emotional affair.

-Christian priorities must put marriage and family second only to the Lord.
-The Lord designed marriage to make two people into one person (Genesis 2:24).
+Christian priorities put marriage and family second only to the Lord.
+God is the only one who can fully meet our needs, and He is the first priority.
+God designed marriage to unite two people into one (Genesis 2:24).
 He wants them to grow together and let nothing separate them (Matthew 19:6).
-Married partners must value their relationship in the way the Lord values marriage and work on ways to build closeness in order to strengthen it.
+Married partners must value their relationship the way the Lord does and work on ways to strengthen it and build closeness.
 The Lord also forbids adultery or lusting for a person outside of marriage (Proverbs 6:25; Exodus 20:14; Matthew 5:28).
-People who go outside the Lordís design to meet their needs will ultimately sin against God and potentially ruin their relationships with Him and with one another (Proverbs 6:32; 1 Corinthians 6:9–20).
+People who go outside the Lord’s design to meet their needs sin against God and potentially ruin their relationships (Proverbs 6:32; 1 Corinthians 6:9–20).